walidshaari/Kubernetes-Certified-Administrator/README-ckad.md

 _Before to start_

-Ensure you have the right version of Kubernetes documentation selected (e.g. v1.15  for the current exam) especially for API objects and annotations.
+Ensure you have the right version of Kubernetes documentation selected (e.g. v1.16 as of 20th Nov.
+2019 exam) especially for API objects and annotations.
+This release removes several deprecated API's.

 ## Exam Objectives